Google Search Console: Beginner’s Guide With Steps & Tips

 Google Search Console is an invaluable tool for tracking your website’s performance.
 It works well when combined with Google Analytics because the latter gives you specific data about how your audience interacts with your website.

-Between these two free tools, you can create reports to get valuable information about how your site ranks and who your audience is.
+Between these 2 free tools, you can create reports to get valuable information about how your site ranks and who your audience is.
 And when it comes to SEO, those are two things you need to understand really well.

 To help with that, we highly recommend investing in analytics software that helps you consolidate your reports into one convenient place.